elliottmckee/cfd-meshman/README.md

 ## cfd-meshman
 1. Clone this repo
-2. (reccomended) create a virtual environment
+2. (recommended) create a virtual environment
 3. cd into repo, `pip install -r requirements.txt`
 4. Once installed, see if the simple cfd-meshman example above works.
 If any of the examples don't work, you're more than welcome to bug me.